"Is Your Krill Harvested Sustainably?"

 At first glance, you wouldn't think that Antarctic krill, with their large black eyes and pinkish tinge, are anything special.
 But these tiny creatures, which are just a little bigger than a small paper clip, are essentially the fuel that powers the engine of the Antarctic ecosystem.

-- The total mind-boggling weight of all the krill in Antarctica is heavier than the total weight of the entire human population.
+- The total mind-boggling weight of all krill in Antarctica is heavier than the total weight of the entire human population.

 I believe that Antarctic krill oil is your best option when it comes to getting high-quality, animal-based omega-3 fats because:

 About 40 tons of mercury is released annually in the United States alone due to burning coal to produce electricity.
 Other common contaminants found in fish include polychlorinated biphenyls (PCBs), radioactive substances like strontium, and toxic metals such as cadmium, lead, chromium, and arsenic.

-- Conditions at fish farms are like conditions at factory farms everywhere: overcrowded, sickly, infected animals are being fed whatever it takes for them to grow as large as possible in as short a time as possible – and that includes feces of chicken, duck, and pigs.
+- Conditions at fish farms are like conditions at factory farms – overcrowded with sickly, infected animals being fed whatever it takes for them to grow as large as possible in the shortest time (including being fed feces of chickens, ducks, and pigs).